All things Molière … and more.

 “Fantastic play!!!
 Amazing actors/actresses.
 Dorine stole the show!!!!”

-THE MISANTHROPE may be Molière’s most modern play.
-Here are a few 2017 European productions:
+Here are a few 2017 modern dress European productions:

-TARTUFFE is a classic because it’s timeless and universal – as two recent productions in Africa illustrate.
+TARTUFFE is a classic because it’s timeless and universal – as these two recent productions illustrate.

-One took place at the Kenya National Theatre in Nairobi this past weekend – a Falme Production of an English-language locally-written adaptation.
+One took place at the Kenya National Theatre in Nairobi this past weekend – an A Falme Production of an English-language locally-written adaptation.

 The second is Fortune Cookie Theatre’s touring production of Richard Wilbur’s translation, in association with Alliance Française, throughout South Africa (including Soweto, Durban, Cape Town, Johannesburg)